aniveshsharma/Spotify_Data_Analysis_using_SQL/README.md

 * Album: The collection that features the track.
 * Album Type: Classification of the album (e.g., single or full album).
 * Various Metrics: Attributes like danceability, energy, loudness, tempo, and more.

+# Finding Insights

+Easy Level
+1. Retrieve the names of all tracks that have more than 1 billion streams.
+2. List all albums along with their respective artists.
+3. Get the total number of comments for tracks where licensed = TRUE.
+4. Find all tracks that belong to the album type single.
+5. Count the total number of tracks by each artist.

+Medium Level

+6. Calculate the average danceability of tracks in each album.
+7. Find the top 5 tracks with the highest energy values.
+8. List all tracks along with their views and likes where official_video = TRUE.
+9. For each album, calculate the total views of all associated tracks.
+10. Retrieve the track names that have been streamed on Spotify more than YouTube.

+Advanced Level

+11. Find the top 3 most-viewed tracks for each artist using window functions.
+12. Write a query to find tracks where the liveness score is above the average.
+13. Use a WITH clause to calculate the difference between the highest and lowest energy values for tracks in each album.